 Choosing Your Machines

 These playbooks set up two machines.
 Typically, the mail and web server is in the cloud while backups are done by a machine that you physically control (old PC in a corner).
-I have run the setup with a $5/mo cloud machine and a Raspberry Pi Zero on a shelf.
+It doesn't take much horsepower.
+I ran this setup for five years with a $5/mo cloud machine and a Raspberry Pi Zero on a shelf.

 Mail and Web Server